-If no reviewable offence is found during your criminal record check, the Criminal Records Review Program (CRRP) will advise your organization that you are cleared to work or volunteer.
+If no reviewable offence is found, the Criminal Records Review Program (CRRP) will advise your organization that your applicant is cleared to work or volunteer.

-If the criminal record check finds an offence relevant to working with children or vulnerable adults, the CRRP will send a letter to your organization telling them that your file will be adjudicated.
-Adjudication is a review of your file to determine whether you pose a risk to vulnerable people.
+In many instances, if the criminal record check finds an offence relevant to working with children or vulnerable adults, the CRRP will send a letter to an organization explaining that an applicant's file has been sent for adjudication.
+Adjudication is a review of an applicant's file to determine whether they pose a risk to vulnerable people.

-A separate letter will be sent to you explaining the adjudication process.
-You will also be asked to provide a written submission with more information about the offence(s).
-If you do not respond, a decision about your application will be made based on the information available to the CRRP.
+A separate letter will be sent to the applicant explaining the adjudication process.
+The applicant will be asked to provide a written submission with more information about the offence(s).
+If the applicant does not respond, a decision will be made based on the information available to the CRRP.

 A CRRP investigator will gather additional information, which may include: